zompimalakae/termux-monet/README.md

 ### Nightly

-Termux application can be obtained on `GitHub` either from [`GitHub Releases`](https://github.com/termux/termux-app/releases) for version `>= 0.118.0` or from [`GitHub Build`](https://github.com/termux/termux-app/actions/workflows/debug_build.yml) action workflows.
+> Termux-Monet application can be obtained on **Github** either from [`Github Releases`](https://github.com/DevMoxxie/termux-monet/releases) for **stable releases** or from [`Github Actions`](https://github.com/DevMoxxie/termux-monet/actions/workflows/debug_build.yml) for the latest **unstable releases**.

+#### Releases (Stable)
-The APKs for `GitHub Releases` will be listed under `Assets` drop-down of a release.
+ - The APKs for `Github Releases` will be listed under `Assets` drop-down of a release.
 These are automatically attached when a new version is released.

+#### Nightly (Unstable)
-The APKs for `GitHub Build` action workflows will be listed under `Artifacts` section of a workflow run.
-These are created for each commit/push done to the repository and can be used by users who don't want to wait for releases and want to try out the latest features immediately or want to test their pull requests.
-Note that for action workflows, you need to be [**logged into a `GitHub` account**](https://github.com/login) for the `Artifacts` links to be enabled/clickable.
-If you are using the [`GitHub` app](https://github.com/mobile), then make sure to open workflow link in a browser like Chrome or Firefox that has your GitHub account logged in since the in-app browser may not be logged in.
+ - The APKs for `Github Actions` will be listed under `Artifacts` section of a workflow run.
+These are created for each commit/push done to the repository and can be used by users who don't want to wait for releases and want to try out the latest features immediately.
+Note that for seeing action workflows, you **need** to be [**logged into a `Github` account**](https://github.com/login) for the `Artifacts` links to be enabled/clickable.
+If you are using the [`Github` app](https://github.com/mobile), then make sure to open workflow link in a browser like Chrome or Firefox that has your Github account logged in since the in-app browser may not be logged in.

 ***